-This qualification aims to assist learners to develop their knowledge and understanding of the principles of caring for those with dementia.
-It...
+This qualification aims to develop learners’ understanding of autism and the principles of supporting individuals with autism - covering the...

 Whilst it is an ideal qualification for those who are already employed within the healthcare or adult social care sector, it may also be suitable for anyone who is caring for a loved one during their final stages of life.